Course Outline

 Author information: Leah Coppolino, MPH, MLS(ASCP)CM is a Program Director at MediaLab, Inc. Previously, she was the Director of the Medical Laboratory Science Program at St. Christopher’s Hospital for Children in Philadelphia, Pennsylvania.
 She holds a Masters in Public Health from Thomas Jefferson University.

-Reviewer information: Dr. Phyllis Ingham is the Director of Clinical Laboratory Technology Phlebotomy at West Georgia Technical College in Waco Georgia.
-Dr. Ingham holds a BS degree from Auburn University, a masters degree in education from Alabama State University, and a Doctorate in Educational Leadership from Argosy University.
-Dr. Ingham serves as District V Director for ASCLS-GA.
+Dr. Phyllis Ingham, EdD, MEd, MLS(ASCP) is the Director of Clinical Laboratory Technology Phlebotomy at West Georgia Technical College in Waco, Georgia.
+Dr. Ingham holds a bachelor's degree from Auburn University, a master's degree in education from Alabama State University, and a Doctorate in Educational Leadership from Argosy University.